 active frame.
 And this lets you create surprising sophisticated

-Since the word processor supports multiple columns and
+Since the word processor supports multiple

 frames, while letting you work with the graphical tools as well,

 you can use it for a lot of basic DTP.